 - Follow instructions from Thai authorities at all times.

-Thailand Immigration Update (November 2025)
+⚠️ Thailand Immigration Update (Current practice)

 These measures target long-term stayers using border runs, not normal tourists.
 Genuine visitors with a standard travel pattern and a confirmed onward or return flight are not expected to be affected.